KnoxMakers/KM-Laser/README.md

 ===

-A big thank you go out to the following projects that were either included or were the base for the KM Laser Bundle:
+A big thanks go out to the following projects that were either included or were the base for the KM Laser Bundle:

 Gcodetools
 http://www.cnc-club.ru/gcodetools